drepo-eth/site/content/drepo/expanded/incentives/index.md

 The _Build Verification Network_ and the _Review Network_ offer exactly the
 infrastructure and services needed to prove and publish the validity and security of a given software.
 They consider transitive dependencies and verify a software package as a whole.
-Funding verifying a top-level application is automatically and partially distributed to its dependencies.
+Funding to verify a top-level application is automatically and partially distributed to its dependencies.
 As a result, underfunded, essential projects receive more attention to emphasize the security of core projects within the community.